ETF Education

 Currencies

-ETFs that invest in foreign currencies and allow investors to gain exposure to the movements of specific currencies, such as the euro or the Japanese yen
+ETFs that invest in foreign currencies allow investors to gain exposure to the movements of specific currencies, such as the euro or the Japanese yen

 Cryptocurrencies

-ETFs that track the price of cryptocurrencies such as Bitcoin or Ethereum
+ETFs that track the price of cryptocurrencies such as Bitcoin or Ethereum.

 ETFs that invest in markets that share similar economic status or growth trajectory such as emerging markets